Combinatorial aspects of the linkage principle for general linear supergroups: Even-primitive vectors

-In this paper, we will consider robust weights first since the even-primitive vectors of weight $\la_{I|J}$ such that $\la$ is $(I|J)$-robust have an easy description; many results will have more transparent formulations and proofs for robust weights.
-Later we will handle the general case.
+In this paper, we consider robust weights first since the even-primitive vectors of weight $\lambda_{I|J}$ such that $\lambda$ is $(I|J)$-robust have an easy description; many results have more transparent formulations and proofs for robust weights.
+Later we handle the general case.

-Let us first describe a basis of even-primitive vectors in $F_k$ of weight $\mu$ under the assumption that the weight $\la$ is $(I|J)$-robust and $\mu=\la+cont(I|J)$.
+Let us first describe a basis of even-primitive vectors in $F_k$ of weight $\mu$ under the assumption that the weight $\lambda$ is $(I|J)$-robust and $\mu=\lambda+\cont(I|J)$.